KalmeMarq/km-hudoverlays-mod/README.md

 }
 ```

-Checks if the helmet item has a the given nbt property.
+Checks if the helmet item has a given nbt property.
 ```
 {
   condition: 'has_item_nbt_property'